Grain Reference Orientation Deviation (GROD) edit page

 mtexColorbar('title','mrd')

-We observe that the distribution is very uniform and there is no prefered misorientation axes.
+We observe that the distribution is very uniform and there is no preferred misorientation axes.
 Lets have a look at the spatial distribution of the misorientation axes.
 To this end we firs have to define a directional color key.

 colorKey = HSVDirectionKey(ebsd.CS,'antipodal');